-- 1. A Retail Marijuana Products Manufacturing Facility may process validate potency and homogeneity for each Single-Serving Edible Retail Marijuana Product it manufactures.
-If the Retail Marijuana Products Manufacturing Facility elects not to process validate for potency and homogeneity, then it must comply with the potency testing requirements of R 1503(D)(1)&(2).
-Multiple-Serving Edible Retail Marijuana Products are not eligible for process validation and must comply with the potency testing requirements of R 1503(D)(1)&(2). - 2.
-A Retail Marijuana Products Manufacturing Facility's production process shall be deemed valid regarding potency and homogeneity if the first four Production Batches that it produces in no longer than an eight-week period pass all potency tests required by R 1503(D)(2).
-Each Test Batch submitted for Process Validation must be submitted at least six days apart and contain Samples from entirely different Production Batches. - 3.
-For a Single-Serving Edible Retail Marijuana Product to maintain its validated status, the Retail Marijuana Products Manufacturing Facility must submit a Sample from two separate Production Batches of the validated product on a quarterly basis after the initial validation of process.
-If any of the Samples fail potency testing, then the Retail Marijuana Products Manufacturing Facility's process must be re-validated.

-- F. Required Re-Validation Potency and Homogeneity Single-Serving Edible Retail Marijuana Product. - Material Change Re-Validation.
-If a Retail Marijuana Products Manufacturing Facility elects to process validate any Single-Serving Edible Retail Marijuana Product for potency and homogeneity and it makes a Material Change to its production process, then the Retail Marijuana Products Manufacturing Facility must re-validate the production process. - a.
+- 1. A Retail Marijuana Products Manufacturing Facility may process validate potency and homogeneity for each type of Edible Retail Marijuana Product it manufactures. - 2.
+A Retail Marijuana Products Manufacturing Facility's production process for a particular type of Edible Retail Marijuana Product shall be deemed valid regarding potency and homogeneity if every Production Batch that it produces for that particular type of Edible Retail Marijuana Product during at least a four week period but no longer than an eight week period passes all potency tests required by rule R 1503(D)(2).
+This must include at least four Test Batches that contain Samples from entirely different Production Batches. - 3.
+Process Validation is Effective for One Year.
+Once a Retail Marijuana Products Manufacturing Facility has successfully obtained process validation for potency and homogeneity for a particular type of Edible Retail Marijuana Product that it produces, the process validation shall be effective for one year from the date of the last passing test required to satisfy the process validation requirements. - F. Required Re-Validation Potency and Homogeneity Edible Retail Marijuana Product. - Material Change Re-Validation.
+If a Retail Marijuana Products Manufacturing Facility elects to process validate any Edible Retail Marijuana Product for potency and homogeneity and it makes a Material Change to its production process for that particular type of Edible Retail Marijuana Product, then the Retail Marijuana Products Manufacturing Facility must re-validate the production process. - a.
 New Equipment.
-It shall be considered a Material Change if the Retail Marijuana Products Manufacturing Facility begins using new or different equipment for any material part of the production process. - b.
+It shall be considered a Material Change if the Retail Marijuana Products Manufacturing Facility begins using new or different equipment for any material part of the production process.

+- b.
 Notification.
-A Retail Marijuana Product Manufacturing Facility that makes a Material Change to the production process of a validated Single-Serving Edible Retail Marijuana Product must notify the Retail Marijuana Testing Facility that conducts potency and homogeneity testing on the first four Production Batches produced using the new standard operating procedures. - c.
+A Retail Marijuana Product Manufacturing Facility that makes a Material Change to the production process of a validated Edible Retail Marijuana Product must notify the Retail Marijuana Testing Facility that conducts potency and homogeneity testing on the first four Production Batches produced using the new standard operating procedures. - c.
 Testing Required Prior to Wholesale or Transfer.
-When a Production Batch is required to be submitted for testing pursuant to this rule, the Marijuana Product Manufacturing Facility that produced it may not wholesale or transfer Retail Marijuana Product from that Production Batch unless or until it obtains a passing test. - G. Violation Affecting Public Safety.
+When a Production Batch is required to be submitted for testing pursuant to this rule, the Marijuana Product Manufacturing Facility that produced it may not wholesale or transfer Retail Marijuana Product from that Production Batch unless or until it obtains a passing test. - 2.
+Failed Potency Testing Re-Validation.
+If a Sample the Division requires to be tested fails potency testing, the Retail Marijuana Products Manufacturing Facility shall follow the procedures in paragraph C of rule R 1507 for any package or Production Batch associated with the failed Sample.
+The Retail Marijuana Products Manufacturing Facility shall also submit three additional Test Batches of the Retail Marijuana Product for potency testing by a Retail Marijuana Testing Facility within no more than 30 days.
+If any one of the three submitted Test Batches fails potency testing, the Retail Marijuana Products Manufacturing Facility shall re-validate its process for potency. - 3.
+Expiration of Process Validation.
+A Retail Marijuana Products Manufacturing Facility shall be required to re-validate its process for each particular type of Edible Retail Marijuana Product it produces once the one year of process validation expires, or the Licensee shall comply with the requirements of the potency testing requirements found in rule R 1503(D)(1.5). - G. Violation Affecting Public Safety.
 Failure to comply with this rule may constitute a license violation affecting public safety.